Skip to Main Content High Contrast Mode: Off

 “The Community Foundation’s investment allows us to provide the level of engagement, trust-building, and consistent support people exiting long-term homelessness need to remain stable in housing and meet their goals,” said Dan Buron, Goodwill’s Executive Director.

-With its newly invested-in robust homeless response, Goodwill Northern Michigan is helping individuals and families explore solutions within their own networks, while receiving minor financial assistance and coaching to repair relationships or negotiate short-term housing arrangements.
+Through the region's newly invested in homeless response system, Goodwill Northern Michigan is helping individuals and families explore solutions within their own networks, while receiving minor financial assistance and coaching to repair relationships or negotiate short-term housing arrangements.
 These efforts are leading to high success rates in connecting people experiencing long‑term homelessness with housing.

 “Our community’s strong collaboration across the public, nonprofit, and private sectors is essential in this outstanding result,” shared Dan.